xbranch/ngx-security/projects/roles/README.md

 }
 ````

 Now you are ready to use it.
+See [SecurityCoreModule](https://github.com/xbranch/ngx-security/tree/develop/projects/core) for `SubjectService` implementation which provide authorities as roles.

 ## Usage